 Chemistry Buildings Complex

-Entrance: The main doors on 34th Street into the CHM73 Building near the guard station will be the only accessible entrance.
+Entrance: The main doors on 34th Street into the CHM73 Building near the guard station remain the only accessible entrance.
 All Chemistry personnel must display their PennCard and enter through this door.
-Symptom checks must be recorded daily and prior to entering any facilities in accordance with University guidelines and using Penn Open Pass.
+Symptom checks must be recorded daily and prior to entering any facilities in accordance with University guidelines and using Penn Open Pass and must be enrolled in the Surveillance Testing Program.
 Social distancing and mask requirements must be maintained by those waiting to enter the Complex.

 Exits: Other doors must be used by all personnel to exit the complex.
 In the event of a Fire Alarm, personnel may use the exit closest to them while following social distancing protocols.